sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

  * SageMathExternalPackages
  * [[CodeSharingWorkflow|On development models for sharing (experimental) code]]

-== Obsolete, duplicate, outdated ==

- * [[spkg|SageWiki page "spkg"]] - now just links to the spkg section of the reference manual
- * [[http://www.sagemath.org/links-components.html|sagemath.org page "Components"]] - now just links to the spkg section of the reference manual
- * everything about old-style SPKGs - outdated, do not use

 = About this wiki =

 '''Editing the wiki.'''
 Page editing uses the MoinMoin syntax.
 To edit the wiki, log in using your [[https://trac.sagemath.org/sage_trac/|sage-trac]] account.
 Getting an account involves convincing a human by email that you not a spammer.